Download Windows 7 ISO Legally – Official Direct Download Links [32-64 Bit]

 Note: The below links are from Softpedia.
 You need to buy Windows 7 key from Microsoft

 Update: You can now download Windows 7 integrated SP1 ISO images.

 Windows 7 SP1 Integrated ISO Download

 Tip: Please use a download manager to download the files since they are bigger than 2GB in size.

 Windows 7 ISO File Download directly from Microsoft

 If you need to install or reinstall Windows 7, you can use this link to download a disc image (ISO file) to create your own installation media using either a USB flash drive or a DVD.

 As always, you need to have a valid Windows 7 product key (xxxxx-xxxxx-xxxxx-xxxxx-xxxxx) and sufficient data storage on your hard disk.
 Once you input the product key and verify, you will be able to choose either the 32-bit or 64-bit version for download.

-Note: This page only accepts retail license keys which you get only when purchasing a full boxed copy of Windows 7.
+Note: This page only accepts retail license keys which you get only when purchasing a full boxed copy.
 If your computer is pre-built from a manufacturer such as Lenovo, Dell, or HP, your key will be of the OEM type which cannot be used.

 Download Windows 7 ISO Files from AdGuard

 This third-party website lists out the Windows 7 ISO file download for those with a valid product key but not serviced by Microsoft’s official page above.
 Visit the link below, choose the Type as Windows (Final), version as Windows 7 SP1 (build 7601), edition as per your needs (Home Premium, Professional, Ultimate), language, and finally the x64 or x32 ISO file.